 The Plymouth Rock is one of the most popular chicken breeds in the United States.
-There are multiple varieties, the most common one being the Barred Plymouth Rock.
+There are multiple varieties, the most common being the Barred Plymouth Rock.

 The birds are popular because they’re a dual-purpose breed that can be kept for eggs and meat, just like the Rhode Island Red.
 The Plymouth Rock is also beginner friendly, cold-hardy, and suitable for kids.

-Here are some key takeaways about the Plymouth Rock
+Here are some key takeaways about the Plymouth Rock chicken:

-- Dual-purpose breed
+- Larger breed

 |Eggs||Up to 200 eggs per year|